MohammadB88/rag-anythingllm/README.md

         yq '(select(.kind == "StatefulSet" and .metadata.name == "vectordb-pulsarv3-bookie") | .spec.template.spec.securityContext) = {}' -i milvus_manifest_standalone.yaml
         yq '(select(.kind == "StatefulSet" and .metadata.name == "vectordb-pulsarv3-bookie") | .spec.template.spec.containers[0].securityContext) = {"capabilities": {"drop": ["ALL"]}, "runAsNonRoot": true, "allowPrivilegeEscalation": false}' -i milvus_manifest_standalone.yaml
      ```
-   - Apply the standalone manifest:
+   - Deploy the standalone instance using the manifest:
      ```sh
      kubectl apply -f milvus_manifest_standalone.yaml
      ```
-   - To deploy the management UI for Milvus, called Attu, apply the file attu-deployment.yaml

-2. **Deploy the GenAI GUI**:
-   - Navigate to the `gui_anythingllm/` directory.
-   - Apply the manifests in the following order:
+   - It is possible to deploy an user interface (UI) for the Milvus Vector database.
+It is called attu and can be deployed using the below [manifest](https://github.com/rh-aiservices-bu/llm-on-openshift/blob/main/vector-databases/milvus/attu-deployment.yaml):
      ```sh
+     kubectl apply -f attu-deployment.yaml
+     ```

+2. **Deploy the Ollama Model Service**:
+   - We create a namesapce called **Ollama** on the cluster.
+   - Navigate to the `model_ollama/` directory.
+   - In the manifests called "**all_resources.yaml**", there is a **PVC**, a **Deployment**, and a **Service** to deploy:
+     ```sh
      kubectl apply -f all_resources.yaml
      ```
+   - Now, from OpenShift Console go to the running pod and open the Terminal tab, as show in the below image:
+   - At the moment, there are no available models listed for ollama.
+Hence, we pull two models for this example:
+       - A chat LLM model:
+        ```sh
+        ollama pull llama3.2:3b
+        ```
+       - A model for embedding to populate the vector database:
+        ```sh
+        ollama pull all-minilm:33m
+        ```

-3. **Deploy the Ollama Model Service**:
+3. **Deploy the GenAI GUI**:
+   - GenAI GUI will be deployed in its namesapce, as well.
+   - When creating a route for this microservice, this name will appear in the URL.
+Therefore, we choose the meaningfull name as "**rag-genai**".
-   - Navigate to the `model_ollama/` directory.
+   - Navigate to the `gui_anythingllm/` directory.
    - Apply the manifests in the following order:
      ```sh
      kubectl apply -f all_resources.yaml